 man arp

-Here I have listed some of the necessary options for you:
+Here is some of the necessary options of arp command:

-Now I will provide some practical and useful examples of the arp command in Linux.
-Follow them with me.
+Here are some practical and useful examples of the arp command in Linux:

-Example 1: Prints IP Addresses and Mac Addresses Using the “arp” command in Linux
+1. Print IP Addresses and Mac Addresses Using the βarpβ command in Linux

 In the first example, I will pick in the ARP cache to see all the IP entries and their corresponding MAC addresses.
 All I need to do for that purpose is type the arp command in the terminal.
 To print IP addresses and their corresponding MAC addresses, do the following: